handsontable/handsontable/docs/README-EDITING.md

 New documentation is created automatically after the Handsontable is released.
 The `./scripts/release.mjs` takes care to create a Documentation production branch, generate API content from source code, commit, and deploy the Docs image to the production.

+The `docs-production-netlify-cli.yml` workflow detects whether the latest version has been released or patched, and then deploys that version to Netlify.

 ## Markdown links

 When linking to other documentation pages, **avoid using absolute links or relative URLs**.